Residents survey 2017

-Bracknell Forest residents agree the borough is a good place to live; they get on well with their neighbours, are satisfied with the way the council runs things and can influence decisions, according to the results of the latest residents' survey.
+According to the results of the latest residents' survey, Bracknell Forest residents agree the borough is a good place to live.
+They get on well with their neighbours, are satisfied with the way the council runs things and can influence decisions.

 The survey consisted of telephone and face-to-face interviews.
 We asked a range of questions on how we provide services, what we do well and where we could make further improvements.

 The results show:

 - 96% of respondents said that people from different backgrounds got on well together

 - 90% of respondents were satisfied with the area as a place to live up from 87% in 2014 (only 4% were dissatisfied)

 - 68% of people were satisfied with the way the council runs things; an increase of 18% since 2009 (only 10% were dissatisfied)